Maryland Weather: Memorial Day Weekend Will Be On The Cooler Side, Rain Expected

 BALTIMORE (WJZ) — If you plan on enjoying the great outdoors this Memorial Day weekend, you may have to rethink those plans, if you’re staying in Maryland.

-Temperatures will be in the low 60s this weekend and rain is expected on Saturday and Sunday.READ MORE: 3 Assaulted In Ocean City, Maryland As Memorial Day Weekend Begins
+Temperatures will be in the low 60s this weekend and rain is expected Saturday and Sunday.READ MORE: Maryland Vaccine Lottery: Saturday's Winner Is From North Potomac

-Quite a cool down for Saturday and Sunday!
-We rebound just in time for #MemorialDay though! #WJZ #MDWX #Baltimore pic.twitter.com/ddGnwRDMre

 Saturday: It’ll be a lot cooler and mostly cloudy with a high of 59.
 Rain is expected to be spotty.